SaiponathGames/OpenSkyCity/ReadME.md

 OpenSkyCity
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ______

-Note: This version of OpenSkyCity has been deprecated, Godot version of OpenSkyCity is being developed in a [seperate repository](https://github.com/OpenSkyCity/OpenSkyCity-Game).
+# Important: Please note that this version of OpenSkyCity has been deprecated.
+A Godot version of OpenSkyCity is being developed in a [seperate repository](https://github.com/OpenSkyCity/OpenSkyCity-Game).
+Thank You. 🙏
 _______________________________________________________________________________________________________________________________

 WIP - Working In Progress